After The Nevada Caucuses, Bernie Sanders Is The Man To Beat

 She may have the money to continue on to Super Tuesday, but Warren and her team are going to have to seriously evaluate if there's a real path to the nomination, especially if she doesn't have a strong finish in South Carolina.

-5. Republicans were thrilled with the result — and lack of (fast) results
+5. Republicans were thrilled with the result — and lack of (fast) results.

-President Trump was happy to continue trying to cause trouble in the Democratic race.
+Trump was happy to continue trying to cause trouble in the Democratic race.

 He called Sanders "crazy" and mocked other candidates, while also encouraging Sanders to not "let them take it away from you" — all with fewer than 280 characters.